-development assistance is currently being allocated to the commercial and semi-commercial sectors despite the fact they account for just 10-15% of the total catch from Lake Malawi.27
+development assistance is currently being allocated to the commercial and semi-commercial sectors despite the fact they account for just 10-15% of the total catch from Lake Malawi.

-Mining, along with commercial agriculture, tourism, and energy is prioritised as for "quick wins" according to the Economic Recovery Plan (ERP) introduced by Banda's Cabinet in 2012.28 Despite acknowledging the Plan as a first step towards recovery, commentators commonly view it as vague.
-The Malawian government has granted oil and gas exploration licences under the Petroleum and Exploration Act 1983.
-The Malawian government has currently awarded four companies exclusive prospecting licenses for six blocks on the Lake:
+Mining, along with commercial agriculture, tourism, and energy is prioritised as for "quick wins" according to the Economic Recovery Plan (ERP) introduced by Joyce Banda's Cabinet in 2012.28 The Malawian government has granted oil and gas exploration licences on Lake Malawi under the Petroleum and Exploration Act 1983.
+The government has currently awarded four companies exclusive prospecting licenses for six blocks on the Lake:

-- Block 1: SacOil (awarded in 2012, 12,265 square kilometres, north-western block bordering Tanzania and Zambia, all environmental work expected to be complete by Q3 2014) - Blocks 2 & 3: Surestream Petroleum (awarded in 2011, 20,000 square kilometres, north and central blocks on Lake Nyasa/Malawi) - Blocks 4 &5: RAKGAS (awarded in 2013) - Block 6: Pacific Oil & Gas (awarded in 2013)29
+- Block 1: SacOil (awarded in 2012, 12,265 square kilometres, north-western block bordering Tanzania and Zambia, all environmental work expected to be complete by O3 2014) - Blocks 2 & 3: Surestream Petroleum (awarded in 2011, 20,000 square kilometres, north and central blocks on Lake Nyasa/Malawi) - Blocks 4 &5: RAKGAS (awarded in 2013) - Block 6: Pacific Oil & Gas (awarded in 2013)29